BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Concept

 Our proposal includes one new instruction and a modification to existing control-flow instructions.
 For easier deployability, it is desirable for a BasicBlocker CPU to be backwards-compatible.
 One could define new BasicBlocker control-flow instructions separate from the previous control-flow instructions.
 However, it suffices to interpret a control-flow instruction as having the new semantics if it is within the range of a \texttt{bb} instruction, and otherwise as having the old semantics, dropping Definition~\ref{def:bb_required}.
-Legacy code compiled for the non-BasicBlocker ISA will then run correctly, and code recompiled to use \texttt{bb} will run correctly with higher performance.
+Legacy code compiled for the non-BasicBlocker ISA will then run correctly but with low performance, and code recompiled to use \texttt{bb} will run correctly with high performance.

 It would also be possible to integrate our solution into a secure enclave by providing a modified fetch unit for the enclave.
 Security critical applications could be run in the protected enclave while legacy software can be executed on the main processor without performance losses.